The Only Microsoft 365 Project Management Resources You Will Ever Need

 4. Stakeholder reporting

-Stakeholders or external associates who aren’t required to access the project 24/7 can be granted Guest Access in Office 365.
+Stakeholders or external associates who aren’t required to access the project 24/7 can be granted Guest Access in Microsoft 365.

 This feature is especially useful for managers who need to report to stakeholders as Office 365 makes results and progress visible.